-- 1. Classify all European landscapes into different classes of combinations of agricultural activities observed at landscape level. - 2.
+- 1. Classify all European landscapes (defined as the second level of administrative boundaries) into different classes of combinations of agricultural activities observed at the landscape level. - 2.
 Identify landscape classes that can be considered "mixed agricultural landscapes". - 3.
 Explore the relationship between agricultural ecosystem services, biodiversity provision, and mixed agricultural landscapes. - 4.
 Identify which non-mixed agricultural landscapes can be found in similar contexts to the mixed ones. - 5.
 Explore which farm types lead to the emergence of a mixed agricultural landscape